dankmeme01/blaze/README.md

 Overall, game launches can be up to 2-2.5x faster, on my machine on average the speed goes up from ~3.85s to ~1.85s (38mb save, i5-13600k, no megahack, with globed asset preloading)

+Note: all those numbers are on Windows.
+On other operating systems, the performance increase might not be that big.

 ## Credit